readthedocs/commonmark.py/README.rst

 |No Maintenance Intended|

 **Warning:** commonmark.py is now deprecated.
-We recommend using `markdown-it-py`_ for a docutils bridge going forward.
+We recommend using `markdown-it-py`_ for a commonmark parser going forward.
 See `this issue`_ for background and discussion.

 .. _markdown-it-py: https://github.com/executablebooks/markdown-it-py